Lokpati/loky-restaurant-react/README.md

 - React created virtual DOM
 - Actual DOM <div>,<img>
 - Virtual is a representation of the actual DOM
 - Virtual DOM is basically the object which represent the actual DOM
 - Diff Algorithm
   - It finds the difference between Old And New virtual DOM and then updates the actual DOM
   - This makes React Faster

 # useEffect Hooks

 - useEffect(()=>{console.log("useEffect Called")},[dependancy])
 - This is called after component is rendered and called after dependancy is fullfilled

+# Shimmer UI for better user experience